kun-shukla/ci-p2-quiz-game/README.md

 - To get around this problem the splice function was used to remove questions already displayed and therefore the above issue was effectively bypassed.

 #### Issue related to the 'Next question' button not behaving as intended
-- Another bug that was discovered had to do with an issue relating to how the form element was being handled on clicking the 'NextQButton'.
-It was behaving as though the event associated with the 'Submit' button was triggered.
+- Another bug that was discovered had to do with an issue relating to how the 'NextQButton' listener was behaving.
+Clicking this button appeared to trigger the 'event listener' associated with the 'Submit' button instead.
-- This was resolved  by removing the 'NextQ' button from within the form tag so that just the 'submit' button was within the form.
+- This was resolved  by simply removing the 'next question' button from within the form tag so that just the 'submit' button was within the form.

 #### Form validation did not work when the user clicked on the 'submit' button without selecting an option first
 - To make the UI look more appealing the radio button input tags were set to 'display: none' with only the associated label tag values displayed on the screen.
 This led to an issue whereby there was no longer a browser-generated prompt asking users to select one of the four options before submitting the form as this validation mechanism is attached to the input tags which were now hidden.